-7. Not all functions are Lebesgue-measurable and not all Lebesgue-measurable functions are Borel-measurable.

-(i) Prove that a Borel-measurable $g : \mathbf{R} \to \mathbf{R}$ is also Lebesgue-measurable. (ii) Find a non-Lebesgue-measurable function $f : \mathbf{R} \to \mathbf{R}$.
+- 7. Not all functions are Lebesgue measurable and not all Lebesgue measurable functions are Borel measurable. - (i) Prove that a Borel measurable g : R → R is also Lebesgue measurable. (ii) Find a function f : R → R which is not Lebesgue measurable.

-(iii) Using exercise 4.6.12, find and a function $g : \mathbf{R} \to \mathbf{R}$ which is Lebesgue-measurable but not Borel-measurable.
+(iii) Using exercise 4.6.15, find a function $g: \mathbf{R} \to \mathbf{R}$ which is Lebesgue measurable but not Borel measurable.